 As an 8th grader, Ian Joyce was influenced by a U.S. History teacher and grew a passion for history and social justice.
 A life-changing undergraduate study-abroad experience in Kosovo inspired Ian to join Teach for America.
-Now as a TFA alum, Ian is a World History teacher at Eastway Middle School in Charlotte and founder of Gen-One non-profit for first generation college students.
+Now as a TFA alum, Ian is a former World History teacher at Eastway Middle School in Charlotte-Mecklenburg Schools and founder of Gen-One non-profit for first generation college students.
 Ian is a graduate of Miami University, where he was a varsity swimmer.

 What statistic have you recently heard that surprised you?

 9% of low income students make it through college with a degree in hand

 What have you recently learned from a student?

 Never take anything for granted

 What is the greatest challenge our educators face?